Indhuja06/fashionette-automation-testcase/README.md

 yarn run start

-Note: Chrome will open, then click run test cases
+Note: Chrome will open, then click on right side **Run 4 integration specs**

 ```